apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 genxml.py - main program to convert everything to xml genhtml.py - main program to generate "book.html"
 gensvg.py - (author: clarknova) main program to create an svg grpahic of each page

+In addition there is now a new file:

+cmbtc_dump_mac_linux.py

+If you know the pid of your ipod and/or your standalone Kindle and your book was meant for that device, you can use this program to dump the proper sections on Mac OSX and Linux (and even Windows if you do not have Kindle4PC installed).
+Thank DiapDealer for creating it!

 Please note, gensvg.py, genhtml.py, and genxml.py import and use
 decode_meta.py, convert2xml.py, flatxml2html.py, getpagedim.py and stylexml2css.py